Richard Taylor White: Early life

-White was born on 29 January 1908, the second son of Lieutenant-Colonel Sir Archibald White, Bt. and his wife, Gladys (nee Love).
+White was born on 29 January 1908, the second son of Lieutenant-Colonel Sir Archibald White, Bt. and his wife, Gladys (née Love).
 His father was a former captain of the Yorkshire County Cricket Team, as well as the 4th Baronet of Tuxford and Wallingwells.
 Richard was the last White to be born at Wallingwells, the family's seat since 1699, which was sold by his father in 1926.

 White was sent to preparatory school at Lockers Park in Hemel Hempstead.
 He left as head of school and captain of cricket and rugby.
 Contemporary pupils included James Lees-Milne, Basil Hamilton-Temple-Blackwood (4th Marquess of Dufferin and Ava), Tom Mitford, Bob Laycock (Richard's father was a neighbour of Laycock's father, Sir Joseph, who lived at Wiseton, and served under him in World War I) and the Cold War spy, Guy Burgess.
 Lockers Park was also the prep school of Lord Mountbatten, whom White encountered in a professional capacity many times throughout his career in the Royal Navy.